How to Write a Check - A Step-by-Step Explanation

 No matter how you choose to pay, make sure you always have sufficient funds available in your checking account.
 If you don't, your payments may "bounce" and create problems, including hefty fees and potential legal issues.

-Make a record of every check you write in a check register.
+Make a record of every check you write in a check register (view a larger image of this step).
 Doing so will allow you to:

 - Track your spending so you don't bounce checks.

 - Know where your money goes.
 Your bank statement may only show a check number and amount—with no description of who you wrote the check to.

 - Detect fraud and identity theft in your checking account.

 You should have received a check register when you got your checkbook.
 If you don’t have one, read more about why check registers are important and where to get them.
 It’s easy to make your own using paper or a spreadsheet.

 Copy all of the essential information from your check: